 Yesterday, an employee was asked whether she would change and what that might look like.
 She said she would change and discussed what, specifically, those changes would be.

-"I have changed", a belief and a statement of fact, versus "I will change", a belief and a statement of hope, perhaps even a promise.
+“I have changed,” is a belief and a statement of fact, while “I will change,” is a belief and a statement of hope, perhaps even a promise.

 All of your salespeople must change too, some much more than others.
 Whether you are looking for new behaviors, more consistency, greater toughness in the face of adversity, or simply more hunting, it is ultimately change that you are after.
 So which of the two options would you prefer?
 "I have changed" or "I will change"?